-With that proviso, for a private pension arrangement, the key tax breaks are, (broadly speaking) as follows:
+For a private pension arrangement, the key tax breaks are, broadly speaking, as follows:

-- Tax relief at the highest rate someone pays on qualifying contributions. - Freedom from internal UK Income and Capital Gains Taxes for the underlying investment funds. - Up to 25% of the fund can be withdrawn, on reaching minimum pension age, as a tax-free lump sum, subject to a cap (£268, 275 in 24/25).
+- Tax relief at the highest rate someone pays on qualifying contributions - Freedom from internal UK Income and Capital Gains Taxes for the underlying investment funds - Up to 25% of the fund can be withdrawn, on reaching minimum pension age, as a tax-free lump sum.
 The balance of the pension fund will be liable to income tax on withdrawal, unless the plan holder dies before age 75.
-Information on the options in this respect is in the Atkins Bland Guide to Taking Pension Benefits and is available on request. - For a basic rate taxpayer, these tax breaks are only a little better than those that apply with an ISA, or perhaps even a unit trust savings plan designed for growth rather than income, and hence, able to work within someone's capital gains tax allowance. - The main advantage of using pension legislation is, of course, the tax relief up-front.
-However, apart from the 25% which can be taken as a tax-free lump sum at retirement, for a basic rate taxpayer, this tax break is largely reversed when benefits are drawn as a taxable pension and, if access to a large amount at once might be required, the high rate of tax applied could more than eliminate the benefit of the initial tax relief. - The main disadvantage of using a pension, once changes announced in the Labour budget in Oct 2024 come into force in April 2027, is the tax treatment on death, if after age 75.
-Prior to the change, pension funds were not normally exposed to Inheritance Tax.
-As a beneficiary inheriting a pension fund will also pay income tax on withdrawing the fund, this amounts to double taxation if the estate, including the value of the pension fund, is over the IHT threshold.
-Care may, therefore, be needed to review arrangements after age 75 to try to shield any pension assets that have not been used to purchase an annuity from this double tax, depending on individual circumstances and priorities.
+Information on the options in this respect is in the Atkins Bland Guide to Taking Pension Benefits and is available on request - Potential exemption from Inheritance Tax (IHT) - For a basic rate taxpayer with an estate lower than the IHT threshold, these tax breaks are only a little better than those that apply with an ISA, or perhaps even a unit trust savings plan designed for growth rather than income, and hence, able to work within someone's capital gains tax allowance - The main advantage of using pension legislation is, of course, the tax relief up-front.
+However, apart from the 25% which can be taken as a tax-free lump sum at retirement, this tax break, for a basic rate tax payer, is largely reversed when benefits are drawn as a taxable pension and, if access to a large amount at once might be required, the high rate of tax applied could more than eliminate the benefit of the initial tax relief. - There is a Lifetime Allowance (LTA) which caps the total pension benefits someone can have without triggering extra taxation.
+Details on this are outside the remit of this guide but it is important to be aware of this where pension benefits are substantial.
+Information and advice on the LTA is available on request